-St. Thomas More (STM) is a Catholic college that is open to students of all backgrounds.
-STM is federated with the University of Saskatchewan and located on the main uSask campus in Saskatoon.
+St. Thomas More (STM) is a Catholic college that is open to all USask students.
+STM is federated with the University of Saskatchewan and located on the main USask campus in Saskatoon.

-We value learning that is connected to real world experience and hope to educate leaders that will, in turn, build a more just and sustainable society.
+STM values learning that is connected to real world experience and hopes to educate leaders that will, in turn, build a more just and sustainable society.

 Discover the STM advantage

-Students in any college at uSask can take our classes as part of their program, and students in the College of Arts and Science have the additional option of self-declaring as St. Thomas More College students.
+Students in any college at USask can take STM courses as part of their degree, and students in the College of Arts and Science have the additional option to self-declare as St. Thomas More College students.

 We want each of our students to be challenged and transformed by their university education.
 Our hope is that each of our students will discover their passion, become engaged citizens, find a meaningful career, contribute to their communities, and live out their vocation.